 Recipe Notes

-- Pork sausage will be more flavorful and moist.
+- Pork sausage will be more flavorful and moist than chicken or turkey sausage.

-- Thaw puff pastry dough in the fridge overnight so it does not turn gummy.
+- Thaw puff pastry dough according to the package's instructions so it does not turn gummy which can happen if thawed at room temperature.

 Gail